 Kersey is a picturesque Suffolk village with a ford flowing through the main high street.
 The small ford is a tributary of the River Brett which flows through the neighbouring village of Hadleigh.
 The popular Bell Inn pub is timber-framed and dates to the 14th century.

 If you find a home that you like in Kersey, be sure to snap it up as properties rarely come onto the market here.
-Nearby, you can get a four-bedroom detached house for £600,000 and a two-bedroom bungalow for £300,000.
+Nearby, you can get a six-bedroom semi-detached house for £600,000 and a two-bedroom semi-detached thatched cottage for £430,000.

 Connecting offices on over 300 locations worldwide, our referral system combines local knowledge and expertise with an international network to find the right buyer for you wherever they are, at the same time as finding you your ideal next move